acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 1. *Steve* readies his action.
 2. *Wulrif* uses Eldritch Blast on the Death Knight.
-3. *Avren* does 17 HP damage.
+3. *Avren* does 17 HP damage to *Baphomet*.
+She uses her Bardic Inspiration on *CoralKing*.
 4. *CoralKing* Shadow Steps to the Death Knight and uses 2 staff strikes, doing 23 HP damage.
 He tries a Stunning Strike, but it fails.
-5. *Benjamin* uses his Hunter’s Sense on *Baphomet*; he is resistant to lightning, cold, and fire.
+5. *Benjamin* uses his Hunter’s Sense on *Baphomet*.
+He is resistant to lightning, cold, and fire.
 6. The Death Knight continues to scream his sins and attempts to attack *CoralKing*.
 7. *Tysnera* attempts to Banish the 2, but fails.
 8. *Tasbros* uses Level 4 Confusion on the Death Knight and succeeds.
-His Draconic Spirit attacks *Baphomet*
+His Draconic Spirit attacks *Baphomet*.
 9. *Geral* attacks *Baphomet*.
 10. I cast Blinding Smite and attack *Baphomet* twice, doing 47 HP damage.
 11. *Viker* hits *Baphomet* for 13 HP damage.